 - Palm Sunday (Jesus Rides on a Donkey)

 The Easter Activity Workbook will explain exactly what to do each day leading up to Easter.
 Begin on Palm Sunday and equate each Cross Countdown Day per weekday or begin earlier and spread it out to cover several weeks.
 In our family, we plan to cover two “days” a week beginning on a few weeks before Easter.

 How can I get the Easter Activity Workbook?

 If you are reading this blog post in your email or in a RSS feed, scroll down and you will see the link for the workbook.
 Follow the directions after clicking on the link.

 If you are reading this blog online or through Facebook and have not subscribed, don’t wait!
 Subscribe now to get your free copy of the Easter Activity Workbook!
-But don’t wait because the link to the PDF file is only shared once week on Tuesdays.
+If you have already subscribed, check your email for the link in the latest Tuesday email containing the blog post.

 Can’t wait to hear what you think and how you tweak the ideas for your family!